rvp-group/mad-ba/running_now.md

 ### TODO
+-math easy - no averaging before optims above and without robustifier and faster, lm - output1 -math easy - no averaging before optims above and without robustifier and faster, gn 1e1 - output2 -math easy - no averaging before optims above and without robustififfier, split with solver lm - output3

+# Done
+- math_easy - commented averraginsurfels after optimization and before optimizing the poses, robustifier 0.1, lm - the RMSE is decreasing and lower than originally, but after 25 iteration MAX error increases
+- math_easy - commented averraginsurfels after optimization and before optimizing the poses, robustifier 0.1, gn 1e3 - output - the RMSE is decreasing and lower than originally, but after 25 iteration MAX error increases
-- math_easy - commented averraginsurfels after optimization and before optimizing the poses - output
+- math_easy - commented averraginsurfels after optimization and before optimizing the poses - output - looks like that helps
-- math easy - up + setfactor using surfel.MeanEst - output2

 - math_easy alternating with gn damping 1e4, loam, factor robustifier 0.1 - output

-# Done
 - math_easy alternating with gn damping 1e3, loam, factor robustifier 0.1, only 1/4 trajectory  - output - same issue
 - math_easy alternating with gn damping 1e3, loam, factor robustifier 0.1, only half trajectory  - output2 - the same issue, max error for the first pose is increasing
 - math_easy alternating with gn damping 1e3, loam, factor robustifier 0.1, poses first  - output - the same issue, max error for the first pose is increasing